BitcoinDesign/Guide/guide/payments/introduction.md

 #### What about privacy?

 Even though all transactions are stored publicly, there is no personally identifiable information attached to them.
-Privacy is still super important though since every time you make a payment the person receiving can see where you funded that transaction from, as you would be able to trace which address they spend those funds.
+Privacy is still important though since every time you make a payment, the person receiving can see where you funded that transaction from, as you would be able to trace which address they spend those funds.

 We should inform our users of these risks but also provide mechanisms that help them gain an acceptable amount of privacy[^1].